Iximiel/aoc2025/README.md

 I searched what a DSU is, and I sorta implemented one, then I implemented a proper one for the part 1 and succeed.

 Second part was easier than I hoped, basically is the first one, but "heavier" on the machine (a ~1000x1000 array is not that heavy), I had to remove the heap I used in part1 becasue I needed all the distances

+##Puzzle 9

+Part 1 is suspiciosly too simple.

+Part 2 is evil at first read, now I have to check that the rectangle is completely encased within the area that is traced by the given points